Clinical Microbiology Short Essay Question And Answers

 • ELISA has a sensitivity of over 99.5%

-• It is extremely good screening test
+• It is an extremely good screening test

 • Commercial ELISA test kits contain both HIV 1 and HIV 2 antigens.